finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var toTradeDate = "toTradeDate_example";  // DateTimeOrCutLabel? | The to trade date upper bound date, defaults to effectiveDate. upper bound for transactions (optional) var includeHistoric = false;  // bool? | If true, transactions from previously closed holdings are returned.
-If false, only transactions from last time position is opened. (optional)  (default to false) var taxLotId = "taxLotId_example";  // string? | Constrains the Holding Contributors to those which contributed to the specified tax lot. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
+If false, only transactions from last time position is opened. (optional)  (default to false) var taxLotId = "taxLotId_example";  // string? | Constrains the Holding Contributors to those which contributed to the specified tax lot. (optional) var includeUnsettledMovements = false;  // bool? | If true, contributing transaction which have not settled yet will also be returned.
+False by default (optional)  (default to false) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to build the transactions.
 Defaults to return the latest              version of each transaction if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing transactions from a previous call to GetHoldingContributors. (optional)